 [Figure 1 approximately here]

 In this study, we have two broad objectives.
-First, we compare three spatial prioritization methods: rarity-weighted richness, Zonation (heuristic), and ILP approach (exact optimization).
+First, we compare three spatial prioritization methods: rarity-weighted richness, Zonation (heuristic), and ILP approach (exact optimization) in terms of the identified priority areas for biodiversity and ecosystem services.
 We selected these methods because they are all built on the same conceptual foundations of combing feature richness and rarity.
-They differ most notably in the way each method aggregates value over multiple features, which may also be reflected in the method performance (Fig. 1).
-We apply each of the methods on a prioritization problem constituting of 9 spatially explicit features describing ecosystem services capacity and 759 features of estimated extents of occurrence of tetrapods (amphibians, birds, mammal and reptiles) on European scale.
-Second, we focus the assumptions underlying each method and how these might affect the usability of the method in spatial prioritization integrating biodiversity conservation and ESs supply.
-Because the RWR is closely related to the type of scoring algorithms used in MCDA, we contrast the RWR results against the two more complex methods in order to establish under what circumstances would spatial prioritization for biodiversity and ESs benefit from using more complex methods.
+They differ most notably in the way each method aggregates value over multiple features(Fig. 1).
+We apply each of the methods on a prioritization problem constituting of 9 ecosystem services and the occurrence of 759 tetrapods (amphibians, birds, mammal and reptiles) on European scale.
+The second objective is to analyze how the assumptions underlying each method might affect the usability of the method in spatial prioritization integrating biodiversity conservation and ESs supply.
 This work contributes to the understanding of operational requirements of spatial planning integrating ecosystem services and biodiversity conservation, as well as developing operational instruments for such planning.

 2. Methods